sawcce/jasonbase/readme.md

 })
 ```

-By default, if you do not set a hook for a path jason abse will reject the request.
+By default, if you do not set a hook for a path Daniilbase will reject the request.

 To add privileges you can just go into server > api > auth > your-key.json
 and then